Advice & Tips

 Lastly, connect all cables to your transformer, plug the transformer in, and enjoy!

 Extra tip: Fine tune your lighting placement by checking everything right at dusk.
 You’ll get a sense of how everything will look at night with just enough residual daylight left to work.

 For more installation inspiration, watch this quick overview on installing landscape lighting, taken from our YouTube channel.

-Call at 800-782-1967 or visit a Lamps Plus store near you.
-One of our trained associates will be happy to assist you in planning your landscape lighting system.
+Call at 800-782-1967 to speak with one of our friendly, professional Lighting & Home Decor Consultants or visit a Lamps Plus location near you.
+Whether via phone or in person, we're happy to assist you in planning your landscape lighting system.